“Allowing yourself to see the good in the world almost magically creates clear spaces where you can begin to grow again!” – Joshua Moore

 The latest research in neuroplasticity shows that the adult brain is capable of repairing damaged areas and growing new neurons.
 Thus, we are able to shape our brain by choosing to focus on the positive rather than the negative.
 “Doing the opposite” is a major step in changing the focus of our brain.

-Research also indicates that humor and other positive stimuli do have profound effect on people with disorders such as depression and anxiety.
+Research also indicates that humor and other positive stimuli do have a profound effect on people with disorders such as depression and anxiety.
 Scientists are stating that it is possible, through positive input, to change the brain chemistry in people with disorders.
 Is laughter the best medicine after all?

 If that is true, then using positive input for a “normal” brain can reverse the negative influences and can enhance the potential for positive brain activity.

-Unfortunately, the negative information seems to have a greater impact on our minds and our lives than the positive.
+Unfortunately, negative information seems to have a greater impact on our minds and our lives than the positive.
 Why is that?

 I struggled all day with the pain in my eye and the resulting headache.
 Every time I’d consciously thought about it I’d say something positive like, “Jesus is King,” “Jesus is my healer,” yet, it was easier to focus on the negative because of the pain.